 At the start of 2022, we saw three anti-abortion bills get introduced and fail due to the dedicated work of Nebraskans across the state.
-Anti-abortion politicians could once again attempt to ban abortion in a special legislative session in 2022 or regular session in 2023.
+Anti-abortion politicians could once again attempt to ban abortion in the 2023 legislative session.

 What Happens Next

-Like regular session, every bill that is introduced will have a committee hearing.
-And each bill will need to make it through three rounds of votes to be passed into law.
+During regular session, every bill that is introduced will have a committee hearing.
+Each bill will need to make it through three rounds of votes to be passed into law.
 Our best chance of stopping new bans is to convince 17 state senators to filibuster each and every ban by refusing to invoke cloture, a technical term that means ending debate.
-Use the action links on this page now and look for more opportunities to get involved when a special session is announced.
+Use the action links on this page now and visit www.nebraskansforabortionaccess.com for more opportunities to get involved now through the 2023 session.